 Thank you for your interest in the Occupational Therapy Assistant Program, Associate of Applied Science degree, offered by Wor-Wic Community College.
-We compiled this booklet to help you understand the selection process and to guide you through the procedures you must follow to apply to this limited admission program.

 PLEASE READ THIS ENTIRE BOOKLET.
 IT IS YOUR RESPONSIBILITY TO MAKE SURE YOU HAVE COMPLETED ALL STEPS OF THE ADMISSION PROCESS BY THE STATED DEADLINES.